invisal/invisal-website/src/content/blog/begin-query-master-journey.md

 ---
-title: 'QueryMaster begins - invisal/profile'
+title: 'QueryMaster journey begins'
-description: 'Lorem ipsum dolor sit amet'
+description: 'QueryMaster journey begins here.
+Our mission is to create one of the best open source databsae GUI client.'
 pubDate: 'Sep 05 2023'
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: '/querymaster.png'
 ---

 In early 2023, the majority of our developers switched to Mac.
 Previously, we had been using HeidiSQL as a client, but we couldn't find a similar client for Mac.
 We tried numerous other clients and weighed their pros and cons.